UKy-GIS/uky-gis.github.io/quick_start/readme.md

 ## Fetch and pull any changes from remote repo

 You've cloned the lesson repo from GitHub.com and placed it in your root GIS folder on the `C:` drive, e.g., `C:\BoydsGIS` folder. **If you work outside of the lab** you should first open GitHub Desktop and fetch and pull all remote changes.
-This help you continue working seamlessly.
+This will help you to continue working seamlessly.

 ![Fetch and pull any changes from remote repo](graphics/a01.png)
 Fetch and pull any changes from remote repo